d2l-ai/d2l-en/chapter_introduction/preface.md

 While sporadic topics have been convered in blog posts, e.g. on the website [Distill](http://distill.pub) or personal blogs, they only covered selected topics in deep learning, and often lacked associated code.
-One the other hand, while several textbooks have emerged, most notably [Goodfellow, Bengio and Courville, 2016](https://www.deeplearningbook.org/), which offers an excellent survey of the concepts behind deep learning, these resources don't marry the descriptions to realizations of the concepts in code,
+On the other hand, while several textbooks have emerged, most notably [Goodfellow, Bengio and Courville, 2016](https://www.deeplearningbook.org/), which offers an excellent survey of the concepts behind deep learning, these resources don't marry the descriptions to realizations of the concepts in code,